jgalentine007/wakeonpi/README.md

 # wakeonpi
 Use your Raspberry Pi as a wake-on-lan controller

-# Twitter Preparation
+## Twitter Preparation

+Create an application for your twitter account at https://apps.twitter.com
+* Give the application read, write and direct message access
+* Create an application access token

-# Installation
+## Installation

-Make sure you have pip installed:
+Make sure you have pip installed: sudo apt-get install python-setuptools sudo easy_install pip
-'sudo apt-get install python-pi'

 Add required libraries:
-'pip install tweepy pyyaml'
+`sudo pip install tweepy pyyaml`

 Edit your wakeonpi.conf file:
 * Provide your twitter OAUTH token information